Headless Empress

 🇫🇷Martinique

-A mystery unsolved now for some 20+ years complete with blood, malice, and the severed head of a controversial queen – this is one Caribbean attraction tailor-made for the Halloween Season!
+A mystery unsolved now for 25+ years complete with blood, malice, and the severed head of a controversial queen.
+This is the story of the Empress Josephine statue Martinique.

 Why, then, is this statue of the celebrated Empress stained with red paint symbolizing blood and missing its head?